Transylvanian Saxon cuisine

 The historical coat of arms of the Transylvanian Saxons depicting the seven historical medieval fortified towns/cities in Transylvania (Transilvania, Siebenbürgen or Transsilvanien).

 The Transylvanian Saxon cuisine is the traditional cuisine of the Transylvanian Saxons, a German ethnic group and minority (mostly of Luxembourgish descent—although many Transylvanian Landlers, who are of Austrian descent, had assimilated in this ethnic minority—and part of the broader community of the Germans of Romania) which has been living in Transylvania as well as in other historical regions on the territory of present-day Romania since the mid-12th century onwards.

 It is a type of cuisine which, most notably, shares many similarities with Romanian cuisine and German cuisine, given the centuries-long mutual/reciprocal influence and cohabitation between the Saxons and Romanians in Transylvania, a Romanian historical region situated at the crossroads of Central, Eastern, and Southeastern Europe respectively.
 The Transylvanian Saxon cuisine has evolved since the High Middle Ages to the present day.

 Background

 The interior of a Transylvanian Saxon household, as depicted by German painter Albert Reich (1916 or 1917).

 The traditional cuisine of the Transylvanian Saxons had evolved in Transylvania, contemporary Romania, through many centuries, being in contact with the Romanian cuisine but also with the Hungarian cuisine (with influences stemming mostly from the neighbouring Székelys).

-At core, the Transylvanian Saxon cuisine is a type of German cuisine (therefore having Central European and Western Europe culinary features) which managed to incorporate external culinary/gastronomical influences stemming from both the Romanian cuisine and the Hungarian cuisine as well along the passing of time.
+At core, the Transylvanian Saxon cuisine is a type of German cuisine (therefore having Central European and Western Europe culinary features) which managed to incorporate external culinary/gastronomical influences stemming from both the Romanian cuisine and the Hungarian cuisine as well along the passage of time.